i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 All of that is included in my WH Questions from Short Texts resource which includes visuals, leveled options, and 60 unique texts (both narrative and non-fiction).
 You can learn more or see example pages by clicking here.

-If you’re looking for even more ideas, I have quite a few resources that directly target WH questions in my TpT store.
+If you’re looking for even more ideas, I have quite a few resources that directly target WH questions in speech therapy in my TpT store.
 I also have WH question resources included in my themed units!